devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

 This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.

-Ansible task extension installed from VSTS marketplace
+Ansible task extension installed from Azure DevOps marketplace

 Spring Boot Application Build